 Remember that red light can penetrate deeply into the body thereby increasing energy production in specific organs.
 When the correct dose of red light therapy is applied to the testicles, it might actually increase testosterone levels up to three-fold.

 Sadly enough, no such scientific studies have investigated the effects of red light therapy on the ovaries yet.

-Many people have skin issues nowadays, and try to cover such issues up with cosmetics, or use other invasive treatments that commonly have serious side-effects.
-Red light therapy has been proven to improve the looks of the skin, without resulting in any known side-effects.
-Red light therapy increases blood flow to the skin, thereby increasing the skin's regeneration.
+Nowadays, many people have skin issues and try to cover such issues up with cosmetics or use other invasive treatments that commonly have serious side-effects.
+Red light therapy has been proven to improve the looks of the skin without resulting in any known side-effects.
+Red light therapy increases blood flow to the skin thereby increasing the skin's regeneration.

-Additionally, red light activates stem cells around the skin, which then aid them to proliferate into new skin cells.
-In turn, many skin processes improve, such as reducing acne, inhibiting scar tissue in the skin, reducing sunburn, inhibiting striae, and even aid in healing burning wounds.
+Additionally, red light activates stem cells around the skin which then aids them to proliferate into new skin cells.
+In turn, many skin processes improve, such as: reducing acne, inhibiting scar tissue in the skin, reducing sunburn, inhibiting striae and even healing burn wounds.

 Red light therapy can also improve skin conditions such as rosacea, eczema and psoriasis.

 However, even if you don't have any skin issues, red light therapy will still improve the looks of your skin.
 This skin improvement is achieved through an increase in collagen formation in the skin.